Voted Best Vet Clinic of Monona, Best of Madison, and Star of Madison!

 You may also order food and medications from our on-line store and it will be shipped to your residence.

 2. We are protecting our kids.
 We are excited that we have more than one "clinic baby."
-These little ones can't be vaccinated yet, so we are trying our best to keep them healthy.
+These little ones are susceptible to illness and while we believe in vaccines, our littlest future animal advocates can't receive them all yet.

 3. Pandemic pets are nervous pets.
 People with animals who are nervous and have anxieties have gone out of their way to seek our services.
 It means that more animals who come to us are reactive in some way, and while we are trained to read body language and take precautions, not everyone is.
 A fear-free way of creating a safe space is to bring pets directly to a safe and quiet room, something we can't do if people are in our lobby or other animals are sitting and waiting for their appointments to begin.

-Thank you for entrusting us with your pet's care and for understanding the added precautions to keep everyone safe and healthy.
+Thank you for entrusting us with your pet's care and for understanding our added precautions to keep everyone safe and healthy.